GeorgSchenzel/pose-detector/readme.md

 After rendering the following processing steps happen to further increase the dataset variability:
 - image rotation
 - image flipping (the 3d model is only of a left arm, by flipping the image we get a right arm)
-- overlay over cropped background
+- overlay over a cropped background

 ### Training
-The training utilises transfer learning to speed up training times and the neural network is based on a existing NN with added layers to reduce the output to a single value.
-The important metrics are the reduction of the mean squared error (mse) and having a low prediction latency to allow for real time performance.
+The training utilizes transfer learning to speed up training times and the neural network is based on an existing NN with added layers to reduce the output to a single value.
+The important metrics are the reduction of the mean squared error (mse) and having a low prediction latency to allow for real-time performance.
 The labels have a range of 0 to 100, representing a percentage of how much the hand is opened.
 Thus an error represents how many percentage points the prediction is off from the true value.

 The best results were achieved by using the `resnet18` pretrained on `imagenet` with all convolutional layers set as trainable.
 Two dense layers are added, one with 256 neurons and one with a single neuron producing the final output.
 A 25% dropout layer is used to reduce overfitting.
 Below is a summary of the neural network: